 Library

 The atrium library is situation in a central location, accessible to all students and staff.
 It is primarily focused on resources for KS3-4 students.
 It has designated general fiction, teen fiction (including some adult titles), non-fiction, wellbeing, manga and graphic novel, and Pride sections.
 The library offers a supportive and relaxed environment whilst upholding Taverham High’s school values.
+It has both text books and computers that students can study from.
+During exam sessions, noise levels are reduced, welcoming a more studious atmosphere.

 The sixth form study centre houses the sixth form library; resources are curriculum focused and some adult and young adult fiction novels are available for students to borrow.
-The library also subscribes to a variety on online journals and magazines to aid wider reading and learning.
+The library also subscribes to a variety of online journals and magazines to aid wider reading and learning.

 Opening times